Basic Usage

 Real-Time Log Following

-Monitor logs as they grow, similar to tail -f
+Monitor logs as they grow, similar to tail -f:

-to pause the live feed while keeping the data flowing in the background.
-Press Space
+Pro Tip: Use Space to pause the live feed while keeping the data flowing in the background.
+Press Space again to resume auto-scrolling.

 Stdin Processing (Piping)